Buying a drawing tablet

 • Huion & XP-Pen - Huion and XP-Pen have so many models and some that use older pen tech are released in the same year as tablets that use newer pen tech.
 The easiest way to know whether you are getting a truly more modern tablet is be looking at the pen it is compatible with.

-• XP-Pen: Look for tablets that use the X3 or X3 Pro pens
+• XP-Pen: Look for tablets that have X3 in their name

 • Huion: Look for tablets that use more recent Huion PenTech versions: